Beyond the Edge is owned and run by Chris and Alex. A small team of other instructors keep them in check!

 When not in an off-width, Hati enjoys running and walking in the Peak District and beyond.
 She is also an avid wordsmith and has written previously for Alpkit and UKClimbing.com.
 Her reviews, musings and advice now help populate the BtE blog.

 Oli has been climbing, mountaineering and trekking for over 20 years following an early winter introduction in Norway through school.
 Whilst those initial telemark techniques are now a lost concept, the experience set him on a path to becoming a professional mountaineer.
-He has climbed in the USA, the Alps, Russia and Scandinavia and across Britain.
+He is a Winter Mountaineering and Climbing Instructor (WMCI) and has climbed in the USA, the Alps, Russia and Scandinavia and across Britain.
 Although happiest at height battling the elements, rock and ice, he regularly thinks nothing of a weekend blast south to the boulders of Fontainebleau or beyond.
 That said, his heart lies with the gritstone crags in the Peak.

 His career path has somehow woven its way from Structural Engineering, Teaching, Design and installation of climbing walls and now happily settled as an outdoor professional.